Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: METHOD

-Fig.~\ref{fig:openpose} illustrates the walking behaviors of the participants recorded as a video (1600x900 pixels with 60~FPS) from the side with a camera installed on the road.
+The walking behaviors of the participants were recorded on video (1600x900 pixels with 60~FPS) from the side using a camera installed on the road (see Fig.~\ref{fig:openpose}).
 The positions of the participants during the crossings were calculated using OpenPose~\citep{openPose}.
-Particularly, OpenPose can detect their skeletal feature points based on the BODY~25 joint set (Fig.~\ref{fig:openpose}~(a)) in each frame.
-Subsequently, the position of the pedestrian was determined using the feature point of the neck on the abscissa axis of the image space,(\ie $x^{i,j}_t$) given that the neck is barely affected by the swinging from walking (Fig.~\ref{fig:openpose}~(b)).
-Here, $t$ is the frame, while $i$ represents the $i$-th participant, and $j$ represents the $j$-th trial.
-Furthermore, $j\in\{1,2,3,4,5\}$ are the trials of \textit{MV}, and $j\in\{6,7,8,9,10\}$ are the trials of \textit{AV w/o eHMI}, $j\in\{11,12,13,14,15\}$ are the trials of \textit{AV w/ eHMI} and $j\in\{16,17,18,19,20\}$ are the trials of \textit{AV w/ eHMI after PI}.
-The detected positions $x^{i,j}_t$ in the range of [50 pixels, 1550 pixels] were used to ensure the detecting accuracy.
-Thereafter, the participants' walking speeds were calculated according to the difference in position between the two frames (\ie $s^{i,j}_t= (x^{i,j}_t-x^{i,j}_{t-1})\times 60~[pixels/second]$ because the FPS of videos was 60~[Hz]).
+OpenPose detects skeletal feature points based on the BODY~25 joint set (Fig.~\ref{fig:openpose}~(a)) in each frame.
+The position of pedestrians is subsequently determined using the neck feature point along the horizontal axis of the image space, denoted as $x_t$ (where $t$ is the frame number), as the neck movement is minimally affected by walking motion (Fig.~\ref{fig:openpose}~(b)).
+For accuracy, we used detected positions $x_t$ within the range of [50 pixels, 1550 pixels].
+The participants' walking speeds were calculated based on the positional difference between consecutive frames, \ie $s_t= (x_t-x_{t-1})\times 60~[\rm{pixels/second}]$, with 60 FPS videos.

-To analyze the walking behaviors of the participants before and after the car stopped, this study regarded the moment of the car stopping as 0 on the timeline in each trial.
-Furthermore, the walking speed was downsampled from 60~[Hz] to 5~[Hz] from 1 second before the car stopped to 3 seconds after the car stopped, before being analyzed in detail.
-Finally, the standard deviation~(Std.) of the participants' walking speeds were assessed at each time point to investigate the eHMI and the pre-instruction affecting the participants' walking behaviors.